gcanti/fp-ts/docs/modules/Store.ts.md

 ## seek

-Reposition the focus at the specified position
+Reposition the focus at the specified position.

 **Signature**